Skip to main content

 }

-Cloud functions can return data of types such as string, object, number, or return an integrated response, which will then be transformed into a normal HTTP response.
+Cloud functions can return data of types such as string, object, number, or return an integrated response.
+The return value will then be transformed into a standard HTTP response.

 return "hello gateway";